oneapi-src/level-zero-spec/include/tools/SYSMAN.md

 ## <a name="sel">Linux</a>
 The default security provided by the accelerator driver is to permit querying and controlling of system resources to the UNIX user **root**, querying only for users that are members of the UNIX group **root** and no access to any other user.
+Some queries are permitted from any user (e.g requesting current frequency, checking standby state).

-It is the responsibility of the Linux distribution or the systems administrator to relax these permissions.
+It is the responsibility of the Linux distribution or the systems administrator to relax or tighten these permissions.
 This is typically done by adding udev daemon rules.
 For example, many distributions of Linux have the following rule:

 ```c
 root	video	/dev/dri/card0